mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 [As of TypeScript 3.8](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#ecmascript-private-fields), TypeScript supports use of [ECMAScript private class fields](https://github.com/tc39/proposal-class-fields/).
-If you have trouble getting this to work in your codebase, make sure to double-check your babel settings
+If you have trouble getting this to work in your codebase, make sure to double-check your Babel settings

 ```ts twoslash
 // @errors: 18013